Ninka-Rex/NinsTool/README.md

 # ⚠️⚠️⚠️ Code warning!!! ⚠️⚠️⚠️

 This code is awful.
-It is the result of countless hours of trial and error, hacking and patching, copying and pasting, and praying and hoping.
-It is not elegant, not efficient, not readable, not maintainable, not scalable, not portable, not reusable, not testable, not debuggable, not anything-able.
 It is a mess of spaghetti code that barely holds together by sheer luck and force of will.
 It is a miracle that it works at all.

 But it works.
-Somehow, it works.
-It does what it is supposed to do, most of the time.
-It has survived the tests of time and users, and it has proven its worth in the real world.
-It is not pretty, but it is functional.
-It is not perfect, but it is good enough.
-It is not a masterpiece, but it is a product.
+Somehow.
 I am only publishing the source code due to popular demand, and due to the fact that virtual desktop made NT obsolete by introducting face tracking support.

 You have been warned.